-Joshua vs Povetkin: Early booking lines are open for the Wembley Stadium heavyweight showdown
+Joshua vs Povetkin: Booking lines open for Wembley Stadium heavyweight showdown

-Some booking lines are already open, while non Sky subscribers can book and watch it too
+Booking lines are open for Wembley fight on September 22; non-Sky subscribers can book and watch too

 The early booking lines for Anthony Joshua's Wembley Stadium return are now open.